 Victim identified in Las Vegas apartment homicide

-The Clark County coroner’s office has identified the woman shot to death on July 3 in a west valley apartment.
+The Clark County coroner’s office has identified the man shot to death on July 8 in a southeast valley apartment.

-The Clark County coroner’s office has identified the woman allegedly shot to death by her boyfriend July 3 in a west valley apartment as 32-year-old Meagan Ruiz.
+The Clark County coroner’s office has identified a man shot to death July 8 in an apartment near Boulder Highway and Desert Inn Road as 32-year-old Wilford Venable Jr.

-A coroner’s office report said Ruiz died from gunshot wounds to the torso.
-Her boyfriend, Jimmy Ramirez, 30, was booked into the Clark County Detention Center on suspicion of open murder, according to the Metropolitan Police Department.
+A coroner’s office report said Venable Jr. died from multiple gun shot wounds.

-Police responded to a call at 4:21 p.m. on Wednesday from Ramirez saying he had shot his girlfriend during a dispute, according to Metro Lt.
-Jason Johansson.
+During an argument that turned violent, Venable Jr’s ex-girlfriend’s current boyfriend pulled out a firearm and shot him, according to Lt.
+Jason Johansson of the Metropolitan Police Department.
+Venable Jr. was taken to Sunrise Hospital and Medical Center where he was pronounced dead, according to police.

 Contact Katie Futterman at kfutterman@reviewjournal.com.